ATTPC/attpc_engine/docs/user_guide/detector/index.md

 step reaction a(b,c)d a=0, b=1, c=2, d=3.
 In a two step, a(b,c)d->e+f, e=4, f=5, and so
 on for more complex scenarios.
 These labels are particularly useful for evaluating the performance of machine learning methods like clustering in downstream analyses.

+## Which nuclei get simulated in the detector simulation

+By default, the detector simulation considers all nuclei in the exit channel.
+That is, in a two step reaction a(b,c)d->e+f, the nuclei c, e, f are included in the detector simulation and used to generate a point cloud.
+However, this is not always desireable.
+In some usecases, only on particle is interesting and all others simply generate extra data.
+As such, the `run_simulation` function contains an optional keyword argument `indices` which can be used to specify the indices of the nuclei to include in the detector simulation.
+Indices follow the same convention as the kinematics simulation, i.e. for our earlier example two step reaction a=0, b=1, c=2, d=3, e=4, and f=5.

 ## Why Point clouds